Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 const inputNode = Blockly.ASTNode.createInputNode(input);

-We use these nodes in our cursor to decide where to go and what to draw.
+These nodes are used in the cursor to decide where to go and what to draw.

 Every node can: